 - New IP standards in preferential trade agreements (CUSMA, CETA, China, India) and their impact on domestic entrepreneurship and innovation

 - International and domestic legal frameworks to support innovation and business opportunities while addressing the governance challenges of disruptive technologies (Artificial Intelligence, big data, blockchain etc.), and internet governance

 - International law and governance of traditional knowledge, genetic resources and traditional cultural expressions to support domestic entrepreneurship and innovation

 - Open and collaborative mechanisms for innovation

-- Geographical indications and trademarks to support domestic entrepreneurship and innovation
+- Geographical indications and trademarks to support domestic innovation

 - International and domestic legal frameworks and policies to encourage green/clean technology development and transfer to support domestic entrepreneurship and innovation

-- International law dimensions of connecting carbon markets in North America
+- Climate and trade law; international law dimensions of connecting carbon markets in North America

 - Building on the Paris Agreement’s “Indigenous and Local Communities Platform”, reimagining Indigenous peoples’ multiple roles in relation to climate change